LionWeb-io/lionweb-java/website/docs/architecture/overview.md

 LionWeb Java is organized into several modules, each with a specific responsibility:

 ### Core Module
-The core module implements the LionCore (M2) and LionWeb (M1) specifications in Java.
+The core module implements the definition of nodes and languages.
 It provides:
 - Core data structures and interfaces
 - JSON serialization/deserialization
 - Basic validation and processing capabilities

+### Repository Client Module
+The repository client module provides:
+- Client-side implementation of the LionWeb repository protocol
+- Support for delta protocol
+- Integration with LionWeb repositories

+### Extensions module
+Capabilities that, while not required by the LionWeb specs, proved to be useful.
+For example, serialization and deserialization in ProtoBuf and FlatBuffers format.

 ### EMF Module
 The EMF module provides bidirectional conversion between: